 A limited number of spots are available.
-Teachers in Dutch and international primary schools in the Netherlands are invited to apply.
+Teachers in Dutch and international primary schools in the Netherlands are invited to apply by completing the attached form.
 Preference will be given to:

 – teachers from schools where at least two teachers apply to encourage peer support and collaboration.